jessfraz/blog/content/post/windows-for-linux-nerds.md

 settings.
 Stay tuned.

-Overall, I hope you now understand some basics around Windows Subsystem for Linux now and are as excited as I am to see it grow and evolve in the future!
+Overall, I hope you now understand some basics around Windows Subsystem for Linux and are as excited as I am to see it grow and evolve in the future!